Back to projects

 Runtime Topology — Code to Production Identity

 A static dependency graph tells you which file calls which function.
 It does not tell you that the function runs inside the email-queue BullMQ worker on Railway, behind the notifications.api service URL.
-When that worker backs up at 2am, you have to bridge two worlds by hand.
+When that worker backs up at 2am, you bridge two worlds by hand.

 NavGator’s runtime topology layer closes that gap by extracting runtime identity from code and config — service names from deploy manifests, endpoint URLs from env vars, queue names from BullMQ definitions, container targets from Dockerfiles — and annotating the existing graph nodes with them.
 A failure ticket that says “Railway worker email-queue is failing” maps back to producer code, consumer code, env-var dependencies, and deploy target in one query.